tohuel/tohuel.github.io/_portfolio/portfolio-9.md

 title: "The Expected, Perceived, and Realized Inflation of US Households Before and During the COVID19 Pandemic"
 excerpt: "A research project I contributed to during my stay at University of Chicago - Booth School of Business.
 I was responsible for data preparation and empirical analysis. <br />

+Please find a link to the paper [here] (https://www.nber.org/papers/w29640)

 <br />
 **Abstract**: